nextflow-io/crg-course-nov16/README.md

 docker push <user-name>/my-image
 ```

-After that anyone will be able to download with the command:
+After that anyone will be able to download it by using the command:

 ```
 docker pull <user-name>/my-image